 Characteristics of Quality Morning Work

 There is “good” morning work, and there is “bad” morning work.
 If you are giving your students something to do just to keep them busy, that is not quality morning work.
 Don’t beat yourself up over it because we have all been there.
 However, when you do find the right resource, magical things can happen.
-Here is what I ask myself when looking for a quality moring work program.
+Here is what I ask myself when looking for a quality morning work program.

 - Is it Manageable? – To be effective, morning work should be doable.
 Students should be able to complete it in the allotted amount of time.
 Think of it like “Goldie Locks and the Three Bears.”
 You want your morning work to be “just right.”
 If my focus is math, I like to give about 6-8 problems (depending on the concepts).
 For reading, a passage with just a few questions is ideal.

 - Is it Relevant? – Any work that is given should be relevant to what your students have learned or the skills you would like them to master.
-I always make sure my morning work is directly aligned with my grade level standards and reviews the skills I know my students are required to learn.
+I always make sure my morning work is directly aligned with my grade-level standards and reviews the skills I know my students are required to learn.

 - Is it Useful? – When I say “useful” I mean, is the work providing you with insights into your students’ progress?
 As a teacher, are you able to use the work assigned to see where your students are and where they still need help?
-For me, this is the most critical criteria for quality morning work.
+For me, this is the most critical criterion for quality morning work.
 This is one of the main reasons I use a spiral review system in my classroom.

 Spiral Review as Morning Work